paleo-data/paleo-data.github.io/collections/_explanations/paleo-specimen-data-model.md

 ---
 title: Paleo specimen data model
 description: This page explains the concept of the paleo specimen data model and how it can be used.
-topics: [manage data, paleo specimen data model]
+topics: [paleo specimen data model]
 status: published
 contributors: []
 last_modified_at: 2025-09-15